-A check of the sensor bridge for broken wires which is done permanently by two comparators watching the input voltage of each input (between 0.5V ...
-VDDA-0.5V).
+A check of the sensor bridge for broken wires is done permanently by two comparators watching the input voltage of each input [(VSSA + 0.5V) to (VDDA - 0.5V)].
 Add on the common mode voltage of the sensor is watched permanently (sensor aging).

-Different functions and blocks in digital part are watched like RAM-, Rom,- EEPROM- and Register content continuously, the document "ZMD31050 Functional Description" contains in chapter 1.3.4 a detailed description of all watched block and methods of messaging of errors.
+Different functions and blocks in digital part are watched like RAM-, ROM,- EEPROM- and Register content continuously, the document "ZMD31050 Functional Description" contains in chapter 1.3.4 a detailed description of all watched blocks and methods of messaging of errors.